 - Some people will only value what (they think) you represent.

 - Book blogging is a game of privilege, not numbers or statistics.

-1. Really think about the name of your blogging platform.
+1. Really think about the name of your book blogging platform.
 (Seriously.)

 – List of Cons –